valerawhite/mvc/README.md

---Install sql file in your database /n
+--Install sql file in your database <br>

---And update connect to database in file '/mvc/Models/bd.php' /n mvc is root folder
+--And update connect to database in file '/mvc/Models/bd.php' <br>
+mvc is root folder